CivicActions/guidebook/practice-areas/project-management/onboarding-new-project-team-member.md

 ---
-title: Onboarding a New Project Team Member
+title: Onboarding
 ---

+# Onboarding a New Project Team Member

 Onboarding a new team member - to a project team - is a great opportunity for the Project Manager to confirm all project materials are in good standing.
 Some suggestions are as follows: